The process is always the same whatever the stone is:

 In that case, just take the right angle (15° to 20°) with all the body push it with the point forward as if cutting a slice of stone.

-A few movements in a way and about the same number in the other for a symmetrical work.
+A few strokes in one direction and about the same number in the other for a symmetrical work.

 2) You can also hold the stone in one hand, the knife in the other and cut a thin slice of stone ; in this case, the knife will rather slide from the handle to the point.